ansible/awx/docs/task_manager_system.md

 ### Dependency Manager Steps

 1. Get pending tasks (parent tasks) that have `dependencies_processed = False`
+2. As optimization, cache related projects and inventory sources
-2. Create project update if
+3. Create project or inventory update for related project or inventory source if
     a. not already created
-    b. last project update outside of cache timeout window
+    b. last update failed
-3. Create inventory source update if
-    a. not already created
-    b. last inventory source update outside of cache timeout window
+    c. last project update outside of cache timeout window
-4. Check and create dependencies for these newly created dependencies
-    a. inventory source updates can have a project update dependency
+    d. some extra logic applies to inventory update creation
-5. All dependencies are linked to the parent task via the `dependent_jobs` field
+4. All dependencies (new or old) are linked to the parent task via the `dependent_jobs` field
     a.
 This allows us to cancel the parent task if the dependency fails or is canceled
-6. Update the parent tasks with `dependencies_processed = True`
+5. Update the parent tasks with `dependencies_processed = True`
+6. Check and create dependencies for these newly created dependencies
+    a. inventory source updates can have a project update dependency

 ## Task Manager